FOR COMEDIES OR DRAMAS

 DO NOT make eye contact with staff members during your monologue/s.

 Why?
-Because we don't want to be in the scene with you - we want to take notes.
+Because they don't want to be in the scene with you; they want to take notes!

 When Done: Lower your head, take a moment to come out of character, look up at the staff, smile and say, "Thank you."
 In professional theatre, they're likely to simply say "Thank you", and that's your cue to exit.